 , by Beth, Spinal Cord Tumor Survivor

-Beth discovered a tumor in the center of her spinal cord and the only treatment is surgery.
-She shares how she found expert care, support, and resources to prepare her for surgery.
+Beth discovered a tumor in the center of her spinal cord and the only treatment was surgery.
+She shares how she found expert care, support, and resources to help her make a decision.

 I am in the middle of my journey with a rare spine tumor.
 My tumor was discovered incidentally in 2019.
-I was having symptoms related to my spine – pain, stiffness and loss of mobility.
-An MRI revealed a tumor located in the middle of my cervical spine.
-Once discovered, I was referred to a neurosurgeon close to my home in Ottawa, Canada.
-There, I was diagnosed with what was likely an intramedullary spinal ependymoma and a syrinx – a fluid-filled cavity within the spinal cord.
+I was having symptoms related to my spine—pain, stiffness, and loss of mobility.
+A magnetic resonance imaging (MRI) scan revealed a tumor located in the middle of my cervical spine.
+Once it was discovered, I was referred to a neurosurgeon close to my home in Ottawa, Canada.
+There, I was diagnosed with what was likely an intramedullary spinal ependymoma and a syrinx (a fluid-filled cavity within the spinal cord).

 While it was not a large tumor, it was in the center of my spinal cord and the only treatment was surgery.
 A biopsy was not an option.
 My husband and I found ourselves trying to wrap our heads around this devastating news and trying to make decisions without having all the details.
-We did not have a definitive diagnosis and we were unsure of the stage of cancer, or how fast it was growing.
-In addition, as there isn’t a center that specializes in spinal neurosurgery here, we began researching our treatment options.
+We did not have a definitive diagnosis, and we were unsure of the stage of cancer or how fast it was growing.
+In addition, as there isn’t a center that specializes in spinal neurosurgery near us, we began researching our treatment options.

 Get Multiple Opinions

-Thankfully, my symptoms were stable giving us time to do our own research.
-My husband and I began exploring support groups and reading every recent published article we could find.
-We found support through social media, NCI-CONNECT, the CERN Foundation, and by reaching out to other patients and survivors.
+Thankfully, my symptoms were stable, giving us time to do our own research.
+My husband and I began exploring support groups and reading every recently published article we could find.
+We found support through social media, NCI-CONNECT, the Collaborative Ependymoma Research Network (CERN) Foundation, and by reaching out to other patients and survivors.
 My neurosurgeon ordered another MRI and confirmed there was no growth in the last few months.
 Around this time, I began experiencing weakness in my arm.

-We found the Natural History study at NIH online and decided it was worth investigating further.
-I first met with neuro-oncologist Marta Penas-Prado, M.D., of the Neuro-Oncology Branch at the Center for Cancer Research, NCI, at NIH for an initial consultation.
+We found the Natural History Study, led by the NCI Center for Cancer Research's Neuro-Oncology Branch (NOB), and decided it was worth investigating further.
+I first met with NOB Neuro-Oncologist Marta Penas-Prado, M.D., at NIH for an initial consultation.
 We discussed the ependymoma diagnosis, the necessity of spinal surgery, and the possibility of taking a more passive approach and watching the tumor with imaging.
 Dr. Penas-Prado shared that central nervous system (CNS) tumors like mine eventually cause deficits, so surgery was in my future.
 We understood that if I could have many years with relatively normal functions without pain, it might be worth waiting, but it cannot be put off indefinitely.
 We discussed the benefits of having the surgery sooner, and the process of recovery.
 Dr. Penas-Prado patiently answered our long list of questions and helped us come to grips with this life-changing diagnosis.

-My husband and I also met with neurosurgeon John Heiss, M.D. of the National Institute of Neurological Disorders and Strokes (NINDS), at the NIH Clinical Center to discuss the surgery and options.
-Although my tumor is small, it is located inside my spinal cord, at the C5-C6 vertebrae, so the surgery comes with significant risks such as paralysis and other long-term deficits.
-We found ourselves in the tricky spot where this serious surgery is inevitable but at the moment, not an emergency.
+My husband and I also met with neurosurgeon John Heiss, M.D., of the National Institute of Neurological Disorders and Strokes (NINDS) at NIH to discuss the surgery and options.
+Although my tumor is small, it is located inside my spinal cord at the C5-C6 vertebrae, so the surgery comes with significant risks such as paralysis and other long-term deficits.
+We found ourselves in the tricky spot where this serious surgery is inevitable, but—at the moment—not an emergency.

 Looking back, we are so thankful that we took control and got multiple opinions, which should be standard for people with a rare spine tumor diagnosis.

 This was the best thing we could have done.
 All the providers agreed on the probable diagnosis and potential treatment plan, but we felt reassured by the NIH team.
-Their suggestions felt objective yet authoritative – and as though they were genuinely invested in my outcome.
-The experience of Dr. Heiss and Dr. Penas-Prado in dealing with patients who have rare CNS cancers was comforting, and the opportunity to help advance this research is an added bonus.
+Their suggestions felt objective yet authoritative—and as though they were genuinely invested in my outcome.
+Drs.
+Heiss and Penas-Prado had experience dealing with patients who have rare CNS cancers, which was comforting.
 Finally, I felt hopeful.